joanrig/congress_front_end/devlog.md

 ###STRETCH DONE
+DONE - abstract almost all house/senate components into member component used by both - container/ actions still separate.
 DONE - display bills and top donors on back of card DONE - get top campaign donors
 DONE - add search bills by subject